 Edmunds attended a manufacturer-sponsored event, to which selected members of the press were invited, to facilitate this report.

-monthly insurance payment for a 2014 BMW 2 Series
+Price comparisons for used 2014 BMW 2 Series trim styles: